hynek/structlog/.github/CONTRIBUTING.rst

 Local Development Environment
 -----------------------------

-You can (and should) run our test suite using tox_ however you’ll probably want a more traditional environment too.
+You can (and should) run our test suite using tox_.
+However, you’ll probably want a more traditional environment as well.
 We highly recommend to develop using the latest Python 3 release because you're more likely to catch certain bugs earlier.

 First create a `virtual environment <https://virtualenv.pypa.io/>`_.